(Narcissistic, Borderline and Histrionic Personality Disorders all have this in common)

 Speaker 1: It’s important to know what these defenses have in common is that they are a reaction to an original deficit.

 Knowledge is the first step to freedom.
-Get my guide to freedom here.

 Can you see beyond your mother’s actions to the underlying hurt?
 Let me know in the comments.